Bn05/MediScreen/ReadMe.md

 ### Installation

 1. Select the Mediscreen directory
-2. Run test and create docker images.
+2. Run test and create docker images (Docker must be run !).
    1. On linux
       1.
          ```sh